HarperCollins Publishers audiobook catalogue now available as pay-per-use on bibliotheca’s cloudLibrary

-cloudLibrary launched the pay-per-use model in May of 2017.
-Since then, the program has been adopted by libraries world-wide, offering audiobooks from publishers such as Simon and Schuster, Hachette, Blackstone, Disney, and Scholastic.
+cloudLibrary launched the pay-per-use model in May of 2016.
+Since then, the programme has been adopted by libraries world-wide, offering audiobooks from publishers such as Simon and Schuster, Hachette, Blackstone, Disney, and Scholastic.
 The addition of HarperCollins titles allows libraries to provide a growing array of popular content with no upfront costs.

 “bibliotheca was proud to be the first to market with a pay-per-use eContent model that seamlessly works alongside purchased content” says Thomas Mercer, Director of Digital Products for bibliotheca.
 “Our latest agreement with HarperCollins continues our commitment to provide the best content and experiences to our customers.”

 Unlike the standard ownership-driven model, pay-per-use requires no upfront purchase of materials.
-Instead, libraries pay when a patron downloads a title.
-This model allows libraries to maximize their digital collections budget and offer a much more diverse selection of titles, at no risk.
+Instead, libraries pay when a library users download a title.
+This model allows libraries to maximise their digital collections budget and offer a much more diverse selection of titles, at no risk.

 cloudLibrary’s pay-per-use collection currently offers more than 20,000 eAudiobooks, and plans are underway to include ebooks in the near future.
 With so much content to listen to, selecting the most interesting and diverse audiobooks can be a challenge for libraries. cloudLibrary features recommendations that are hand-curated bi-weekly by Heather McCormack, a former Editor-in-Chief of the Library Journal.